jeroenmies/jeroenmies/README.md

 - 🔭 I’m currently working on the AIR, Zienswijze and WebPortal projects at Rijkswaterstaat
 - 🌱 I’m currently learning everything
-- ⚡ Fun fact: I love fantasy very very much
+- ⚡ Fun fact: I love crafting fantasy terrain very much and working on the blog of my wife

 ### Connect with me: